sxyu/OpenARK-Deps/README.md

 ### CMakeLists.txt
  The install directory should contain `CMakeLists.txt`, a CMake script to set dependency paths automatically.

+### Uninstalling
+ Due to a bug, the uninstall process is done by manually specifying all of the dependencies.
+If more dependencies are added in the future, they should also be specified in the uninstall section of main.nsi in order for the uninstaller to successfully  uninstall them.

 ## License
 Apache 2.0.
 See [augcog/OpenARK](https://github.com/augcog/openark) for the license.